massdriver-cloud/aws-ecs-cluster/operator.md

 5. **Auto Scaling**: ECS capacity providers are managed in conjunction with auto-scaling groups for instance management.
 6. **IAM Roles and Policies**: Instance profile roles are created and attached with necessary policies.
 7. **Cluster Insights**: Container insights are enabled to provide better analytics and monitoring for the cluster.
-8. **Workarounds**: Implemented with a time sleep resource to coordinate ASG and capacity providers due to existing Terraform provider issues.
+8. **Fargate**: [AWS Fargate](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html) is a serverless option to run containerized workloads without EC2 instances

 ### Runbook